Have you ever noticed that some grocery stores go out of their way to make you enjoy the shopping experience?

 They use your data

-Many grocery stores will offer a free rewards card, which gets you discounts and deals.
-All you need to do is provide some information and swipe the card at the checkout.
+Many grocery stores offer free rewards cards, which give customers discounts and deals.
+To use the card, you simply need to provide some information and swipe it at the checkout.

 The real reason grocery stores have these programs, however, is to mine your data — and data can be more valuable than cash if you know what to do with it.

-One way to save money shopping is to take advantage of these programs because they can save you a lot of money over time.
+One way to save money shopping is to take advantage of these programs, which can save you a lot of money over time.
 Some will let you opt out of data sharing, so ask when you sign up.

 Bottom line